Hormones Part Two – Hormone Health

 Upon observing that both essential oils enhance free radical scavenging activity, they also discovered that both greatly reduced cortisol levels, which protects the body from chronic disease due to oxidative stress.

 Phenol Containing Essential Oils

-Phenol containing essential oils are the ones that will definitely clear cell receptor sites for sure.
+Phenol containing essential oils are the ones that clear cell receptor sites.
 And, because Xenoestrogens attach to cell receptor sites and never let go, these essential oils are performing a profoundly important role within our health.

 Thyroid & Adrenal Glands

 Our thyroid and adrenals are critical for hormonal health, but they are seemingly failing us at epic levels…

 The thyroid gland uses Iodine from the foods we eat to make two main hormones: Triiodothyronine, (T3), and Thyroxine, (T4).

 Unfortunately, the soil in which our food is being grown is becoming excessively depleted, and so there are less and less nutrients left for the plants to absorb.
 Iodine is so depleted in parts of Asia that goitres are quite commonplace.

 Thyroid cells are the only cells in the body which can absorb iodine.